Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 LEC 1 Mondays/Wednesdays/Fridays 1:00pm-2:50pm

-• Satisfies Literary & Cultural Analysis OR Social Analysis GE
+• Satisfies Literary & Cultural Analysis GE OR Social Analysis GE

-• Satisfies a prep course for Communication major
+• Satisfies a prep course for Classical Civilization major and minor

 • Satisfies a prep course for the following majors: Communications, Economics, Business Economics, and Math/Economics